fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 Let's start creating our own first real project 'Ilari's flight diaries', as we usually would by running _npm init_ and by installing the _typescript_ package.

 TypeScript's native _tsc_ compiler offers us help initialising our project with the command _tsc --init_.
-To be able to run this, we need to add the _tsc_ command to runnable scripts in the package.json file if we don't have _typescript_ installed globally.
-And even if you would have typescript installed globally, you should always include the package as a dev-dependency in your project.
+To be able to run this, we need to add the _tsc_ command to runnable scripts in the package.json file unless we have installed _typescript_ globally.
+And even if you would have installed typescript globally, you should always include the package as a dev-dependency in your project.

 ```json
 {